 Check the 2026 Dublin Castle Closure Before You Leave the Airport

 The first decision is not taxi versus bus.
 It is whether Dublin Castle is actually available for the kind of visit you want.
-The official site’s current notice is unusually important here: it says the State Apartments closed to the public on Tuesday 5 May, the castle is being used as Ireland’s primary State venue during the EU Presidency, and from mid-June 2026 the campus closes to the public in its entirety for the six-month duration.
+The official site’s current notice says the Dublin Castle campus closed to the public on 15 June 2026 and will remain closed in its entirety during Ireland’s EU Presidency.

 Choose to continue toward the Dublin Castle area if your goal is the surrounding historic quarter, nearby streets, City Hall, Christ Church Cathedral, Temple Bar, or another attraction in the same part of central Dublin.
 The area is still useful as a walking anchor in Dublin.
 But do not treat that as the same thing as entering Dublin Castle.